Bijalpur

 Bijalpur is in the south-west region of Indore city in India.
 It has population of 40,000 (as per Census record 2011).

 As of 2001 India census, Bijalpur had a population of 18000.
 Males constitute 51% of the population and females 49%.
 Bijalpur has an average literacy rate of 83%, higher than the national average of 59.5%: male literacy is 89%, and female literacy is 74%.
 In Bijalpur, 16% of the population is under 6 years of age.

 History

 Bijalpur is known for its natural environment and farming community.
-The Kabaddi team in Bijalpur has won many championships, and the city played host to the all India Kabbadi tournament in 1991.
+The Kabaddi team in Bijalpur has won many championships, and the city hosted the 1991 all India Kabaddi tournament.

 Geography

 Bijalpur is situated at an altitude of about 530 m above mean sea level.
 Climate is sub tropical which is typical in this part of country.
 Summers are hot and dry followed by monsoon months, with approximate 32-35 inch of rainfall followed by mild winters in the months of Dec-Jan.

 It has Government women polytechnic college situated on Bijalpur square.
 It also has schools and colleges attached to Devi Ahilya Vishwavidyalaya and RGPV in its vicinity.
 There is a water control flow room in Bijalpur.